idrblab/EnsemPPIS/README.md

 # EnsemPPIS
+The ensemble framework of EnsemPPIS for predicting PPI sites:
 ![image](/figure/EnsemPPIS.png)

 ### Please follow these steps to train the EnsemPPIS for the prediction of protein-protein interaction sites (PPIS):

 1. Create a Python virtual environment (version=3.7.11) according to the `'requirement.txt'` file;